3lvis/DATASource/README.md

 Using `NSFetchedResultsController` and `NSFetchedResultsControllerDelegate` is awesome, but sadly it involves a lot of boilerplate.
 Well, luckily with DATASource not anymore.

-- [x] Encapsulates NSFetchedResultsController and NSFetchedResultsControllerDelegate boilerplate
+- Encapsulates NSFetchedResultsController and NSFetchedResultsControllerDelegate boilerplate
-- [x] Supports indexed tables out of the box
+- Supports indexed tables out of the box
-- [x] Supports sectioned collections out of the box
+- Supports sectioned collections out of the box
-- [x] Swift 2.0
+- Swift
-- [x] Objective-C compatibility
+- Objective-C compatibility

 ## Table of Contents